Kyle Jamieson

-Kyle Alex Jamieson (born 30 December 1994) is a New Zealand cricketer.
-He made his international debut for the New Zealand cricket team in February 2020 against India.
-In May 2020, New Zealand Cricket awarded him with a central contract, ahead of the 2020–21 season.
-Jamieson was a key member of the New Zealand team that won the 2019–2021 ICC World Test Championship, where he picked up 5 wickets in the first innings during the final, and was subsequently the Player of the Match in the final.
+Kyle Alex Jamieson (born 30 December 1994) is a New Zealand international cricketer.
+He plays for Canterbury in domestic cricket and Delhi Capitals in the Indian Premier League.
+Jamieson was a key member of the New Zealand team that won the 2019–2021 ICC World Test Championship, where he picked up 5 wickets in the first innings and was subsequently won the Player of the Match in the final.

 Early life

 Jamieson attended Auckland Grammar school and was part of New Zealand's squad for the 2014 ICC Under-19 Cricket World Cup.
 In his youth, Jamieson played point guard at the New Zealand Breakers academy, but chose cricket over basketball as he was a proficient fast bowler.